liviumo/trestle-example/md_ex-cd/Cloud Storage/ex-prof/AC.2.1.10.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-Req CM.8.2.2 is implemented using ITinv tool to  maintain an accurate inventory for CMS component.
+Req AC.2.1.10 is implemented properly for Cloud Storage component.

 ### Implementation Status: implemented